 Can the Losing Party Appeal?

 FINRA’s arbitration rules do not permit an appeal.
-The party who wishes to appeal the award must do so to a court.
+The party who wishes to appeal the award must do so in court.
 However, the law only allows appeals in certain instances.
 You cannot appeal an arbitrator’s award simply because you lost.
 Instead, you can appeal if:

 - The award is tainted because of corruption, fraud, or undue influence;